AdguardTeam/AdGuardHome/README.md

 #### Granting the CAP_NET_BIND_SERVICE capability (on Linux)

+Note: using this method requires installing the `setcap` utilty.
+You may need to install it using your Linux distribution's package manager.

 To allow AdGuard Home running on Linux to listen on port 53 without superuser privileges, run:

 ```bash